-Dispensationalists understand that God's timeclock for the church will stop with the rapture, and either immediately or soon after, God's timeclock for Israel will again begin, as there remains one final week of years - the 70th Week - to be completed for Israel.
-During this time, Israel will once again become the primary focus of God's plan during this final 7-year "week" of time often called the Tribulation, or Daniel's 70th Week.
+Dispensationalists understand that God's time-clock for the Church will stop with the Rapture, and either immediately or soon after, God's time-clock for national Israel will again begin, as there remains one final week of years - the seventieth week - to be completed.
+During this time, Israel will once again become the primary focus of God's plan during this final seven-year "week" of time often called the Tribulation, or Daniel's seventieth week.

-This final week for Israel, the Tribulation (Rev. 6-19), will be a time of great trouble for the world as God's wrath is poured out - but will be especially focused upon Israel, especially the second half of this seven-year period.
-Scripture says that the Tribulation begins with the Antichrist enforcing a covenant, which he afterwards apparently breaks midway through the seven years - an event known as the abomination of desolation (Dan.
-9:27, Mt.
-24:15).
+This final week for Israel, the Tribulation (Revelation 6-19), will be a time of great trouble for the world as God's wrath is poured out - but will be especially focused upon Israel, especially the second half of this seven-year period.
+Scripture says that the Tribulation begins with the Antichrist enforcing a covenant, which he afterwards apparently breaks midway through the seven years - an event known as the abomination of desolation (Daniel 9:27; Matthew 24:15).

-After this midpoint abomination, the latter 3.5 years of the Tribulation will be a time of unparalleled distress in human history, particularly for the Jews (Jer.
-30:7, Zech.
-13:8).
+After this midpoint abomination, the latter three and a half years of the Tribulation will be a time of unparalleled distress in human history, particularly for the Jews (Jeremiah 30:7; Zechariah 13:8).
 In fact, Jesus calls it the Great Tribulation in Matthew 24:21-22.
 We will find out that one primary purpose of the Tribulation is to drive the nation of Israel to repentance through great affliction.
 Sometimes God has to knock us down in order to get us to look up at Him - and that's what's happening to Israel during the Tribulation.
-Through this experience of unimaginable distress, Israel will finally be brought to faith (Zech.
-12:10, Rom.
-11:25).
-We find out from Scripture that Israel turning toward her true Messiah - Jesus Christ - acknowledging Him as such, and petitioning His return is actually a precondition for the next event - the Second Coming of Christ, which will end the Tribulation, or the 70th Week (Hos.
-5:15, Mt.
-23:39).
+Through this experience of unimaginable distress, Israel will finally be brought to faith (Zechariah 12:10; Romans 11:25).
+We find out from scripture that Israel turning toward her true Messiah - Jesus Christ - acknowledging Him as such, and petitioning His return is actually a precondition for the next event - the Second Coming of Christ, which will end the Tribulation, or the seventieth week (Hosea 5:15; Matthew 23:39).

 When Christ does return to the earth at the end of the Tribulation, Israel will be ready to receive Him as their Messiah.
-This now-righteous remnant of Israel will be rescued from the nations that have gathered to destroy her, and Christ will set up His Millennial or Messianic Kingdom on earth (Zech.
-12:2-3, Chapter 14).
-The church will have returned with Christ at the Second Coming (Rev. 19:14) and will then rule and reign with Him as His bride for a literal thousand years along with the other First Resurrection believers (Rev. 1:5-6, 20:6, et al.).
+This now-righteous remnant of Israel will be rescued from the nations that have gathered to destroy her, and Christ will set up His Millennial or Messianic Kingdom on earth (Zechariah 12:2-3; Chapter 14).
+The Church will have returned with Christ at the Second Coming (Revelation 19:14) and will then rule and reign with Him as His bride for a literal thousand years along with the other First Resurrection believers (Revelation 1:5-6; 20:6; et al.).

-Strong support for a literal future Millennium is found in the clear teaching of Revelation 20:1-7, where it says six times that Christ's Kingdom will last 1,000 years.
-Scripture tells us that during this 1,000-year period, the Lord will establish His physical kingdom on this earth with Jerusalem as its capital.
+Strong support for a literal future Millennium is found in the clear teaching of Revelation 20:1-7, where it says six times that Christ's Kingdom will last a thousand years.
+Scripture tells us that during this thousand-year period, the Lord will establish His physical kingdom on this earth with Jerusalem as its capital.
 With Christ reigning as King, Israel will be the prominent nation on earth, after being restored spiritually and physically.
-Representatives from all nations will come to Jerusalem to honor and worship the King - Jesus Christ - who will reign on the throne of David, fulfilling a multitude of Old Testament Kingdom prophecies (Isaiah 60, Zech.
-8, Micah 4:2).
-Then, following the Millennium, will come the Eternal State, as God's full plan for the redemption of mankind will have been realized (Rev. 21-22).
+Representatives from all nations will come to Jerusalem to honor and worship the King - Jesus Christ - who will reign on the throne of David, fulfilling a multitude of Old Testament Kingdom prophecies (Isaiah 60; Zechariah 8; Micah 4:2).
+Then, following the Millennium, will come the Eternal State, as God's full plan for the redemption of mankind will have been realized (Revelation 21-22).